lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 - Fear of errors and public humiliation, risk for reputation
 - Fear of information overload
 - ...
-- Fear of becoming less competitive in a overcompetitive market!
+- Fear of becoming less competitive in a over-competitive market!

 While it is important to identify why open can look dangerous to some, I don't want to spent too much time discussing these points.
 See Jon